-Chloe Dewe Mathews looks beyond the bleak, dystopian facade of the River Thames
+Chloe Dewe Mathews looks beyond the popular portrayals of the River Thames

 Titled Thames Log and published by Loose Joints, the five-year project is an upended approach to the ever-changing bank of England’s longest river.

 - Reading Time

 The River Thames is primarily there to serve a function.
 Besides London's busy Southbank that gets inundated with bodies in the warmer months, the remaining parts of the 215 mile-long river are tourist wastelands where ports and expensive flats populate the water’s edge.
 It’s a growing commodity of wealth that London-born photographer Chloe Dewe Mathews came to realise while shooting a piece on the Caspian Sea in 2011.

 Having returned from Central Asia and observing the Thames – which was “only a few hundred metres from my house,” she says – “I was struck by the extent to which the river was, in contrast, used in a practical and heavily regulated way.
 So I began to explore it on foot, in the hope of discovering something more organic, an alternative to its more functional profile.”